entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is ?.

 245. Anal fin basal plate: single process (0), bifurcated process (1).
-Character 245 is linked with character 244.
+Character 245 is linked with Character 244.
 > Cloutier (1991a), Cloutier (1991b), Character 49.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.

 246. Anterodorsal process of anal fin basal plate: short and broad (0), long and narrow (1).
-Character 246 is linked with character 244.
+Character 246 is linked with Character 244.
 > Cloutier (1991a), Cloutier (1991b), Character 50.

 > - Character XX in 'early gnathostome phylogeny dataset'.